PaletteJack/firstBlog/README.md

 # firstBlog

 Beginner blog project. added an admin panel to allow the updating and deleting of posts. about and contact page as well. bare bones styling wise.

 Moreso to get used to using mongoose, authentication, and submitting data in forms.
 Also added a dark mode

-view the app here: https://fathomless-headland-11208.herokuapp.com/
+view the app here: (TBD)